- 30 March 2017

 Making a minimum wage a living wage

-Each year, unions apply to increase minimum award wage rates during the Fair Work Commission's annual wage review process.
-This is to ensure the award safety net keeps pace with the rising cost of living.
+Each year, unions apply to increase minimum wage rates during the Fair Work Commission's annual wage review process.
+This is to ensure that both the National Minimum Wage and the award safety net keep pace with the rising cost of living.
 Not all employees are in workplaces where enterprise bargaining is the main engine driving pay increases, so the safety net review is critical to ensure all workers keep pace with inflation and receive fair reward for their labour in Australia.

 The annual wage review of the award safety net will affect rates of pay set by enterprise agreements only where the rates in an agreement fall below rates in the relevant award/s.
 Please contact your ASU Branch for further details if you believe this affects you.

-A timeline of cases is below, showing the increases, along with historical details and other information.
+A timeline of wage reviews is below, showing the increases, along with historical details and other information.